Auctions with Tokens: Monetary Policy as a Mechanism Design Choice: Equilibrium

-where the expectation is taken over period-1 revenues $ \sum_i^n b_{i,1}$.
-The above inequality is strict if $U()$ is strictly concave. \end{lemma}
+where the expectation is taken over the realization of period-1 revenues $\sum_{i=1}^n b_{i,1}$.
+The inequality is strict if $U(\cdot)$ is strictly concave. \end{lemma}

-The above lemma says that, for every possible auction format, the auctioneer's utility must be lower than the utility when all risks after period 1 are eliminated and credit constraints are removed, allowing him to borrow at the risk-free rate.
-The inequality must be strict if his utility is strictly concave.
-Quite intuitively, if the auctioneer is risk averse, he would rather receive the largest possible expected revenues $k$ with probability 1 in each period rather than be exposed to the volatility of these revenues.
-Furthermore, the fact that utility is strictly concave also implies that the auctioneer benefits from smoothing consumption across periods.
-Because achieving optimal consumption smoothing may require borrowing, the auctioneer benefits when borrowing constraints are removed (independently of whether risk is also removed).
+Lemma~\ref{lem:auction USD} establishes that, for any auction format, the auctioneer's utility is bounded above by the utility he would attain if all risk beyond period 1 and the borrowing constraints were removed.
+The inequality is strict when $U(\cdot)$ is strictly concave.
+Intuitively, a risk-averse auctioneer prefers receiving the expected per-period revenue $k$ with certainty rather than being exposed to revenue volatility.
+Moreover, the concavity of the utility function implies a preference for smoothing consumption across periods.
+Because achieving the optimal consumption profile may require borrowing, removing credit constraints enhances utility, regardless of whether uncertainty is present.

-\subsection{Auction with tokens}
+\subsection{Auction with Tokens}

+This section begins with the characterization of the equilibrium price of tokens in period $t$, as a function of the expected token price in the following period, $p^e_{t+1}$, and the realization of bids.